 - Rocket Lawyer

-To learn more about how these companies compare against each other, check out Best Registered Agent Services.
+To learn more about how these companies compare against each other, check out Best Registered Agent Services in Montana.

 Note: If you want to save money, you can be the Registered Agent for your Montana LLC.

 Can a family member be a Registered Agent in Montana?